-Operate and Evaluate Conservation Hatchery Programs for DPS and Penobscot River

-Operating federal fish rearing facilities needed for recovery of the DPS and Penobscot are part of the core responsibilities of FWS.
-A broodstock management plan will be completed by the end of the 2005 calendar year.
-Annual stocking plans will also be available by January 2006 that include explanations and justifications for each life stage stocking approach/methodology, identify stocking locations, and describe assessments.
-An independent review of hatchery goals and objectives, production practices, the use of river specific facilities and demographic effects of stocking for the DPS and the Penobscot River will be conducted.
-Existing data will be used to review hatchery practices.
-The primary goal is to develop adaptive management approaches to hatchery production and stocking.
+Operate and Evaluate Conservation Hatchery Programs for DPS and Penobscot River Operating federal fish rearing facilities needed for recovery of the DPS and Penobscot are part of the core responsibilities of FWS.
+The primary goal is to adaptively manage hatchery production and stocking based on the broodstock management plan and long-term and annual stocking plans that include explanations and justifications for each life stage stocking approach/methodology, identify stocking locations, and describe assessments.